ading2210/poe-api/README.md

 python3 examples/temporary_message.py "TOKEN_HERE"
 ```

+### Finding Your Token:
+Log into poe.com on any web browser, then open your browser's developer tools (also known as "inspect") and look for the value of the `p-b` cookie in the following menus:
+ - Chromium: Devtools > Application > Cookies
+ - Firefox: Devtools > Storage > Cookies
+ - Safari: Devtools > Storage > Cookies

 ### Using the Client:
 To use this library, simply import `poe` and create a `poe.Client` instance, passing in your token as the only argument.
-You can find your token in the `p-b` field in your browser's cookies.

 ```python
 import poe